The Body (King novella): Plot summary

-After a thunderstorm, the boys finally find the dead body.
-The body of Ray Brower was discovered to be mangled by the train, in which it was Ray's attempt to escape the locomotive's path.
+After a thunderstorm, the boys finally find the body of Ray Brower, who has been hit by a train.
 Ace's gang arrives shortly after.
 During an argument, Chris pulls the gun on the gang and forces them to leave, but Ace promises reprisals.
 Tired, depressed and fearing retaliation, the boys decide there is nothing more to be done with the body and return home.
 Subsequently, one of the gang members reports the body as an anonymous tip, and the gang members severely beat all four boys.
 The four friends eventually drift apart, but Gordie and Chris remain close.
-Chris decides to prepare for higher education, and with Gordie's support, they both graduate from the University of Maine.
-In the present day, Gordie tells how he learned of Chris's death after he was fatally stabbed while trying to stop an argument in a restaurant, about the deaths of Vern and Teddy (in a house fire and car accident respectively), about his successful writing career, and about his recent visit to Castle Rock, where he found that Ace has become an alcoholic and ordinary worker.
+Chris decides to prepare for higher education, and he and Gordie both graduate from the University of Maine.

+In the present day, Gordie tells how he learned of Chris's death after he was fatally stabbed while trying to stop an argument in a restaurant, about the deaths of Vern and Teddy (in a house fire and car crash, respectively), about his own successful writing career, and about his recent visit to Castle Rock, where he has discovered that Ace has become an alcoholic and works at the town's mill.

+Publication

+The Body was published in King's 1982 novellas collection Different Seasons.
+It incorporates two earlier short stories by King: "Stud City" (published in Ubris in 1969) and "The Revenge of Lard-Ass Hogan" (published in The Maine Review in 1975).
+In the afterwords of Different Season, King says that The Body is the oldest story in the collection, which King began writing after finishing 'Salem's Lot.

 Accusation of plagiarism

-In Lisa Rogak's unauthorized biography Haunted Heart: The Life and Times of Stephen King, a friend of King's, George McLeod, claimed that King had cribbed the idea for The Body from a short story McLeod had been working on, but these claims are disputed by King.
-McLeod requested a portion of the royalties from The Body and Stand by Me; King refused.
-McLeod sued, which ended their friendship.
-Since then, King has refused his fans' requests to read their manuscripts for advice; King has explained that he is concerned that there may be further accusations of plagiarism.
+A friend and college roommate of King's, George MacLeod, claimed that King had cribbed the idea for The Body from a short story MacLeod had been working on, but these claims are disputed by King.
+MacLeod’s story was written from an experience he had as a child.
+His father had told him about a dead dog he had spotted on railroad tracks, prompting MacLeod and his friends to go looking for “the body” one day after school.
+Since MacLeod’s accusations, King has refused his fans' requests to read their manuscripts for advice; King has explained that he is concerned that there may be further accusations of plagiarism.

+Adaptations

+The Body was adapted into the 1986 film Stand by Me directed by Rob Reiner.
+The screenplay, by Bruce A. Evans and Raynold Gideon, was nominated for the Academy Award for Best Adapted Screenplay and Writers Guild of America Award for in the same category.